 Suffice to say, these rates are much cheaper than U.S. Postal Service standard mail.

 There are four common USPS approved EDDM® postcard sizes, or you can also contact us to get a quote for a custom size.
 The standard sizes are 4.25 x 10.625, 4.25 x 15, 6.25 x 9 and 6 x 11.

 WHAT IS AN EDDM TARGETING TOOL?

-The targeting tool is your biggest asset for selecting the most effective delivery routes for your postcard.
-It’s a visualized carrier route selection plugin, and it allows you to search the mail routes in a localized geographic area.
-With this tool, you can find the routes that contain the highest percentage of recipients who meet your specified demographic criteria.
+The targeting tool is your biggest asset for selecting the most effective mailing routes for your postcard.
+It’s a visualized carrier route selection plugin, and it allows you to search the routes in a localized geographic area.
+With this tool, you can find routes that contain the highest percentage of recipients who meet your specified demographic criteria.

 Wow!
 That was a lot of information all crammed together.
 Here’s an example that should give you a better idea of what I mean: